What is a Training Consultation?

 Does the professional have indemnity and liability insurance?
 Do they have risk assessments?

-Red Flag: Does the trainer use force, intimidation, aversive tools or methods?
-These include slip collars and leads, headcollars, choke chains, prong collar or e-collar.
+Red Flags: Does the trainer use force, intimidation, aversive tools or punitive methods?
+These include slip collars and leads, headcollars, choke chains, prong collar or e-collar to change or stop behaviour.
 Often dogs will be forced into situations and environments to 'see' the unwanted behaviour.
+Do they quote outdated information such as dominance in dogs, alpha hierarchy, pack theory and leader quotes on their website?

 Reward-based, qualified trainers will not place dogs into situations and environments to see unwanted behaviour, as will work under threshold, and where the dog is comfortable and relaxed.
 This is why you do not see before and after videos from reward-based professionals often, as we work under the dog's threshold, minimising stress.